 Thank You for this passage where we read Israel stepping across the Jordan into the promised land.

-Thank You for Your promise that one day we will step across into the new heavens and the new earth, a wonderful eternity that we look forward to.
+Thank You for Your promise that one day we will step across into the new heavens and the new earth, a wonderful eternity that we hope for and look forward to.

-Please fix our eyes on You this day, our hope in Your sure and steadfast promises.
+Please fix our eyes on You this day, our hope secure in Your sure and steadfast promises.